ronbal/Boothring/README.md

 Welcome to the Boothring Photobooth Lightning Project.
 The BoothRing is a flexible lightning system for your Photobooth.
 It can countdown the time, control the printer lightning.
 Connectible to most softwares.
+It works with DSLR Remote from BreezeSYS and Socalbooth.

 Follow us: